 If you’re looking to maximize your credit card rewards for travel, I always recommend doing what you can to collect transferable points currencies.
 These points currencies protect you from the risk of devaluation in one particular airline frequent flyer program, not to mention you can often rack up points at a faster pace with these kinds of programs.

 Among the transferable points currencies, people seem to be largely focused on Amex Membership Rewards and Chase Ultimate Rewards, both of which are great.
 However, I think the Citi ThankYou program is often overlooked.
 In this post I wanted to share seven reasons you should consider the Citi ThankYou program, if you’re not already engaged in it.

-One reason to consider getting involved in the Citi ThankYou ecosystem is the Citi Premier® Card (review) is offering a best-ever welcome bonus of 80,000 ThankYou points after spending $4,000 within three months.
+One reason to consider getting involved in the Citi ThankYou ecosystem is the Citi Premier® Card (review) is offering a welcome bonus of 60,000 ThankYou points after spending $4,000 within three months.
 Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spend on hotel, car rentals, and attractions (excluding air travel) booked on the Citi Travel℠ portal through June 30, 2024.